apple/foundationdb/documentation/sphinx/source/command-line-interface.rst

 rebalance_disk
     If enabled, data distributor will do data movement to make sure every storage server use similar disk space. rebalance_read
     If enabled, data distributor will do data movement to balance the read bytes bandwidth among storage servers.
-This feature needs ``knob_READ_SAMPLING_ENABLED=true``. rebalance
+This feature needs ``knob_read_sampling_enabled=true``. rebalance
     Control both rebalance_disk and rebalance_read.